Frequently Asked Questions

 Am I eligible to receive this grant as a part-time student?

-No, only full time students taking 12 credits or more, per semester, are eligible.
+No, only full time students taking 12 credits or more for fall and spring semesters are eligible.

 What happens if I have to stop out at any point during my studies?